 Grandma's non alcoholic Christmas punch recipes have their origin in the medieval Wassail bowl.
 Guests at Christmas time were served from a large bowl containing Wassail, a savory, hot beverage made from cider, apples, eggs, sugar, cinnamon, and other spices.

-Use Grandma's old fashioned beverage recipes to make refreshing non alcoholic punch beverages that the entire family can enjoy.
+Use Grandma's old fashioned beverage recipes to make refreshing non alcoholic drinks that the entire family can enjoy.
 Make punches a refreshing Christmas tradition at your house.

 6 cups apple cider (non alcoholic)

 2 1/2 cups apricot nectar

 Combine all the ingredients and bring to a boil.
 Reduce the heat and simmer for 15 minutes.
 Strain and discard the spices.
 Serve piping hot in mugs.
 Makes 3 quarts of festive, holiday beverage.
 Was Haile!